1

 5. Brunsbüttel LNG Terminal – Germany

-Heavily reliant on imports for over 90% of its domestic natural gas consumption, Germany is seeking to become more self-reliant with the construction of its Brunsbüttel LNG Terminal in 2023.
+Heavily reliant on imports for over 90% of its domestic natural gas consumption, Germany is seeking to become more self-reliant with the construction of its Brunsbüttel LNG Terminal.
 As a result, the terminal will have an operational capacity of 5.1 million tpy and be one of many LNG projects to come.

 Many major LNG projects are currently underway globally as the world looks for a temporary fuel to transition to a low-carbon renewable future.
 Countries worldwide hope that new infrastructure will help meet growing demands and shift their energy portfolios.